-Metro adds trips on high demand routes for essential workers and essential trips, plus seat signs to support social distancing.
+Metro added trips on high demand routes for essential workers and essential trips, plus seat signs to support social distancing.

 EOC meets “Tier 1” (EMS, hospital, long-term care facilities) supply needs, starts to supply “Tier 2” group settings (isolation facilities, homeless shelters, and behavioral health residential facilities) with PPE, hand sanitizer and more

-King County reopens parks and trails, residents asked to “Keep it Moving” and Recreate Responsibly
+King County reopened parks and trails, residents asked to “Keep it Moving” and Recreate Responsibly